 My name is Will Bosworth and I’m a PhD candidate at the Mechanical Engineering Department at MIT.
 I’m a Research Assistant at the Newman Lab for Biomechanics & Human Rehabilitation with Prof Neville Hogan, and I work with Prof Sangbae Kim’s Biomimetic Robotics Lab on the DARPA funded MIT Cheetah robot project.
-My research spans the modelling, design, and control of robot limbs for intermittent contact—an activity intrinsic to activities such as grasping (with arms/hands) and locomotion (with legs/feet).
+My research spans the modelling, design, and control of robot limbs for intermittent contact—an activity intrinsic to behaviors such as grasping (with arms/hands) and locomotion (with legs/feet).

 Recently, I built the Super Mini Cheetah quadrupedal robot, the first light-weight and inexpensive quadruped to perform a library of behaviors such as jumping, bounding, turning, walking, and stopping.
 Today, there are ~10 legged robots that can perform reliable dynamic locomotion.
 I expect this machine or machines like it will drastically increase access to dynamic legged locomotion research and play.